Menu

 The pension that you have accrued will remain in your BeFrank pension account – even when you leave your old employer.
 We will continue to invest that pension capital for you.

 Since we invest your pension, the value of your pension will change.
-If you want to adjust your investment risk, go to your personal pension page or the app.
+How much the value will change depends on your risk profile.
+Want to adjust your risk profile?
+Go to your personal pension page or the app.
 You will also see how much your pension is currently worth.

 Partner’s pension with unemployment benefit

-If you receive unemployment benefit straight after you leave employment and you pass away while receiving that benefit, your surviving dependants may receive a surviving dependants’ pension from BeFrank.
-It depends on your pension scheme.
+If you receive unemployment benefit straight after you leave your job and you pass away while receiving that benefit, your surviving dependants may receive a surviving dependants’ pension from BeFrank.
+This depends on the pension scheme at your previous employer.
 For more information, take a look at the pension regulations on your personal pension page.

 Long-term sick leave